Fallawater

 The apple arrived in Maine post Civil War.
 Perhaps the scionwood came back tucked into the bedroll of a returning Maine infantryman.
 Once in Maine it became popular throughout the central and southern part of the state.
 Occasionally we still find old trees like the one in Harpswell discovered by the Robert McIntyre or the two gigantic side-by-side specimens in Oakland.
 Francis Fenton grafted it onto one of his trees in Mercer though we never did learn where he obtained the scionwood.
 He always called it “Fallswater.”

 The big blocky fruit is a light bluish green, often with a blush.
-Typically the blush is a faint pink, but sometimes it can be an intense, magenta red.
-It’s ready to pick in the late fall and keeps in the root cellar until April or May.
+Typically the blush is a faint pink, and keeps in the root cellar until April or May.
 Long considered a cooking apple, it cooks slowly in the sauce pan and makes a very decent sauce.
 We’ve also used it chopped up in pancakes and other concoctions.